pontussk/PMDtools/README.md

 This allows computing damage patterns from sequence libraries of mammalian nuclear DNA in which damage has been repaired, e.g. using uracil–DNA–glycosylase and endonuclease VIII.
 This is done by restricting to nucleotides in a CpG context, for which deamination of methylated Cytosine results in Thymine.

-*Damage patterns in a single number with statistical uncertainty*:A useful tool when screening many libraries is to compute deamination-derived damage patterns at the 5' position with a bionomial standard error:
+### Damage patterns in a single number with statistical uncertainty
+A useful tool when screening many libraries is to compute deamination-derived damage patterns at the 5' position with a bionomial standard error:

 ```
 samtools view mybam.bam | python pmdtools.0.60.py --first --requirebaseq 30